 This write-off makes sense primarily for those who live in states that do not impose an income tax.
 We’re lookin’ at you, Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming.
 Here’s why this is a factor.
 You must choose between deducting state and local income taxes or state and local sales taxes.
 For most citizens of income-taxing-states, the state and local income tax deduction is usually the better deal.

-The best way to see what you can deduct is to use the IRS’s Sales Tax Calculator for this.
+The best way to see what you can deduct is to use the IRS’s Sales Tax Calculator.
 Keep in mind, the total of your itemized deductions for all of your state and local taxes is limited to $10,000 per year.

 2. Reinvested dividends